 Red Bull (Worst) -- The culprit here again is caffeine.
 One eight-ounce Red Bull energy drink contains about 80 milligrams of caffeine or the equivalent of a one-ounce Starbucks espresso.

 Bananas (Best) -- Bananas help promote sleep because they contain the natural muscle-relaxants magnesium and potassium.
 They're also carbs, which will help make you sleepy as well.

 Coffee (Worst) -- Coffee contains caffeine, which is a central nervous stimulant.
 And although some may have higher caffeine tolerance levels, it's best just to skip the java, especially late in the day.

 Turkey (Best) -- Like milk, turkey contains tryptophan, a chemical that can make people doze off in front of the TV after Thanksgiving dinner.

 Bacon Cheeseburger (Worst) -- The stratospheric fat content of this particular fast food is guaranteed to be a sleep killer.
 Fat stimulates the production of acid in the stomach, which can spill up into your esophagus, causing heartburn.

 Sweet Potatoes (Best) -- Sweet potatoes are a sleeper's dream.
 Not only do they provide sleep-promoting complex carbohydrates, they also contain that muscle-relaxant potassium.

-Valerian Tea -- The root of the valerian plant has been shown in some studies to speed the onset of sleep and improve sleep quality.
+Valerian Tea (Best) -- The root of the valerian plant has been shown in some studies to speed the onset of sleep and improve sleep quality.
 Some also believe that valerian tea along with motherwort, chamomile and catnip brews, none of which contain caffeine, will help make you drowsy.